ekedonald/Implementing-Wordpress-Website-with-LVM-Storage-Management/README.md

 ## How To Implement a Wordpress Website with LVM Storage Management
 The following steps are taken to implement a Wordpress Website with LVM Storage Management:

+### Step 1: Provision a Web Server EC2 Instance

+### Step 2: Create and Attach 3 Elastic Block Store Volumes to the Web Server EC2 Instance

+### Step 3: Implement LVM Storage Management on the Web Server

+### Step 4: Install Wordpress on the Web Server

+### Step 5: Provision a Database Server EC2 Instance

+### Step 6: Create and Attach 3 Elastic Block Store Volumes to the Database EC2 Instance

+### Step 7: Install MySQL on the Database Server

+### Step 8: Configure the Database Server to work with Wordpress

+### Step 9: Configure Wordpress to connect to the remote Database Server